-John Moses Browning, sometimes referred to as the “father of modern firearms,” is born in Ogden, Utah.
+John Moses Browning, sometimes referred to as the “father of modern firearms,” is born in Ogden, Utah on January 23, 1855.
 Many of the guns manufactured by companies whose names evoke the history of the American West—Winchester, Colt, Remington, and Savage—were actually based on John Browning’s designs.

 The son of a talented gunsmith, John Browning began experimenting with his own gun designs as a young man.
 When he was 24 years old, he received his first patent, for a rifle that Winchester manufactured as its Single Shot Model 1885.
 Impressed by the young man’s inventiveness, Winchester asked Browning if he could design a lever-action-repeating shotgun.
 Browning could and did, but his efforts convinced him that a pump-action mechanism would work better, and he patented his first pump model shotgun in 1888.

 Fundamentally, all of Browning’s manually-operated repeating rifle and shotgun designs were aimed at improving one thing: the speed and reliability with which gun users could fire multiple rounds-whether shooting at game birds or other people.
 Lever and pump actions allowed the operator to fire a round, operate the lever or pump to quickly eject the spent shell, insert a new cartridge, and then fire again in seconds.

 By the late 1880s, Browning had perfected the manual repeating weapon; to make guns that fired any faster, he would somehow have to eliminate the need for slow human beings to actually work the mechanisms.
 But what force could replace that of the operator moving a lever or pump?
 Browning discovered the answer during a local shooting competition when he noticed that reeds between a man firing and his target were violently blown aside by gases escaping from the gun muzzle.
 He decided to try using the force of that escaping gas to automatically work the repeating mechanism.